nexopos/core/README.md

 ```

 ### Core Routing Configuration
 Similarily to Laravel Sanctum, NexoPOS Core needs some files to be published.
-Note that here, some of the existing file will be edit by the package as
+Note that here, some of the existing files will be edited by the package as
-it needs it to work properly.
+It needs it to work properly.

 The impacted files are: